IceHe/lib/java/cmd/java.md

     - By default, this value is set to **40%**.
 - Minimize Java heap size by lowering the values of the parameters `MaxHeapFreeRatio` (default value is **70%**) and `MinHeapFreeRatio` (default value is **40%**) with the command-line options `-XX:MaxHeapFreeRatio` and `-XX:MinHeapFreeRatio`.
     - **Lowering MaxHeapFreeRatio to as low as 10% and MinHeapFreeRatio to 5% has successfully reduced the heap size without too much performance regression; however, results may vary greatly depending on your application.**
-    - Try different values for these parameters until they’re as low as possible, yet still retain acceptable performance.
+    - Try different values for these parameters until they're as low as possible, yet still retain acceptable performance.
         - `-XX:MaxHeapFreeRatio=10 -XX:MinHeapFreeRatio=5`
 - Customers trying to keep the heap small should also add the option `-XX:-ShrinkHeapInSteps`.
     - See "Performance Tuning Examples" for a description of using this option to keep the Java heap small by reducing the dynamic footprint for embedded applications